sunnykrGupta/sunnykrGupta.github.io/content/articles/B9-custom-metrics-kafka-k8s.md

 ### 4. Deploy a sample application written in golang to test autoscaling.

-Till now, we went through all the sophisticated stuffs which will help exposing our metrics to HPA.
-From this onwards, we run some basic ops that we usually do in kubernetes.
+Till now, we went through all the sophisticated stuffs which will help to expose our metrics to HPA.
+From now on, we will run some basic ops that we usually do in Kubernetes.

 To simulate the autoscaling, I have deployed a sample application written in golang which will act as kafka client ( producer and consumer ) for kafka topics.